arezoomgh/Landing-Page/README.md

 # Landing-Page
-A simple css landing page
+First CSS landing page for an art gallery